‘The Evergreen Valley’, ‘A city set in a garden’

 Mary is world-renowned for writing the Gothic novel Frankenstein.
 She also edited and promoted the works of her husband, the Romantic poet and philosopher Percy Bysshe Shelley.

 Her mother was Mary Wollstonecraft (1759 –1797), an English writer and one of the founding feminist philosophers.
 She is best known for ‘A Vindication of the Rights of Woman’ (1792), in which she argues that women are not naturally inferior to men but appear to be only because they lack education.

 Her father, William Godwin (1756 – 1836) was also an independent thinker, being one of the first exponents of utilitarianism and anarchism.
 Godwin is most famous for two books that he published within the space of a year: ‘An Enquiry Concerning Political Justice’, an attack on political institutions, and ‘Things as They Are; or The Adventures of Caleb Williams’, an early mystery novel which attacks aristocratic privilege.

-Perhaps not surprisingly their daughter was very independent minded too.
+Perhaps not surprisingly their daughter was very independent-minded too.
 Her father described her at age 15 as ‘singularly bold, somewhat imperious, and active of mind.
 Her desire of knowledge is great, and her perseverance in everything she undertakes almost invincible’.
-And at the age of 17, she ran off with a married man, in the shape of Percy Shelley, who she fell in love with and saw as the embodiment of her parents’ liberal and reformist ideas.
+At the age of 17, she ran off with a married man, in the shape of Percy Shelley, who she fell in love with and saw as the embodiment of her parents’ liberal and reformist ideas.
 They married in 1816.

 St Peter’s Church, Bournemouth